severdia/shakespeare-obsidian/scripts_source/markdown/Henry VI, Part 1/Act 1, Scene 3.md

 ==13==Break up the gates, I’ll be your warrantize.
 ==14==Shall I be flouted thus by dunghill grooms?

-*Gloucester’s men rush at the Tower gates, and Woodvile the Lieutenant speaks within.*
+*Gloucester’s men rush at the Tower gates, and Woodville the Lieutenant speaks within.*

 **WOODV.**
 ==15==What noise is this?
 What traitors have we here?